ignite/cli/docs/kb/simapp.md

 ---

-# Chain Simulation
+# Chain simulation

-The Starport chain simulator can help you to run your chain based in randomized inputs for you can make fuzz testing and also benchmark test for your chain, simulating the messages, blocks, and accounts.
-You can scaffold a template to perform simulation testing in each module along with a boilerplate simulation methods for each scaffolded message.
+The Starport chain simulator can help you to run your chain based on randomized inputs so you can conduct fuzz testing.
+You can also conduct benchmark tests for your chain, simulating the messages, blocks, and accounts.
+You can scaffold a template to perform simulation testing in each module along with boilerplate simulation methods for each scaffolded message.

-## Module Simulation
+## Module simulation

 Every new module that is scaffolded with Starport implements the Cosmos SDK [Module Simulation](https://docs.cosmos.network/master/building-modules/simulator.html).

 - Each new message creates a file with the simulation methods required for the tests.
-- Scaffolding a `CRUD` like a `list` or `map` creates a simulation file with `create`, `update`, and `delete` simulation methods in the `x/<module>/simulation` folder and registers these methods in `x/<module>/module_simulation.go`.
+- Scaffolding a `CRUD` type like a `list` or `map` creates a simulation file with `create`, `update`, and `delete` simulation methods in the `x/<module>/simulation` folder and registers these methods in `x/<module>/module_simulation.go`.
 - Scaffolding a single message creates an empty simulation method to be implemented by the user.

 We recommend that you maintain the simulation methods for each new modification into the message keeper methods.